moka-rs/moka/README.md

 ## Moka in Production

-Moka is powering production services as well as embedded devices.
-Here are some
+Moka is powering production services as well as embedded devices like home routers.
-highlights:
+Here are some highlights:

-- [crates.io](https://crates.io/): The official crate registry has been using Moka in their API service to reduce the loads on PostgreSQL.
+- [crates.io](https://crates.io/): The official crate registry has been using Moka in its API service to reduce the loads on PostgreSQL.
+Every time you download a crate using Cargo, the API server will use the information cached in Moka.
+It is maintaining cache hit rates of ~85% for the high-traffic download endpoints.
   ([discussions][gh-discussions-51]) (Moka used: Nov 2021 &mdash; present)
-- [aliyundrive-webdav][aliyundrive-webdav-git]: This WebDAV service for a cloud drive is potentially running in hundreds of home WiFi routers with 32-bit ARMv5 or MIPS based SoCs.
+- [aliyundrive-webdav][aliyundrive-webdav-git]: This WebDAV gateway for a cloud drive may have been deployed in hundreds of home WiFi routers, including inexpensive models with 32-bit ARMv5TE or MIPS-based SoCs.
 Moka is used to cache the metadata of remote files.
 (Moka used: Aug 2021 &mdash; present)

 [gh-discussions-51]: https://github.com/moka-rs/moka/discussions/51
 [aliyundrive-webdav-git]: https://github.com/messense/aliyundrive-webdav